ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/brown-benchmark.md

   AND log_time >= '2019-11-29 17:00:00.000';

--- Q3.4: Over the past 6 months, how frequently was each door opened?
+-- Q3.4: Over the past 6 months, how frequently were each door opened?

 SELECT device_name,
        device_floor,